micropython/micropython/docs/rp2/quickref.rst

 Timers
 ------

 RP2040's system timer peripheral provides a global microsecond timebase and generates interrupts for the same.
 The software timer is available currently, and there are unlimited number of them available(limited by memory).
-There is no need to specify the timer id (id=-1 is supported at the moment) as it will be set autoatically.
+There is no need to specify the timer id (id=-1 is supported at the moment) as it will be set automatically.
 Use the :mod:`machine.Timer` class:

     from machine import Timer